 Different countries allow you to enter with variable amounts of cash or gold.
 Consequently, bringing in amounts exceeding the limit of the country you join can also land you in trouble.

-Although Saudi Arabia allows the passenger to carry cash or gold amounting to SR60,000, one should always check how much the country they are traveling to allows.
+Although Saudi Arabia allows passengers to carry cash or gold amounting to SR60,000, one should always check how much the country allows where they travel.

 Carrying Cash and Gold Limit For India